Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-58-gjallarhorn.md

 A moment ago, he had been completely relaxed and opened.
 Now, though, he sensed something was up and the change in his posture and the sudden calculating look in his eye came right out of millennia of genetic heritage and a few generations of Singularity interference.

-"Julian...dear," Nofl began, plumping for an oblique approach.
-"This may sound like an incongruous question, but have you...ever suspected you were different from your peers?"
+"Julian... dear," Nofl began, plumping for an oblique approach.
+"This may sound like an incongruous question, but have you... ever suspected you were different from your peers?"

 "Well, I mean, I was poor as heck growing up, and - "